MattLamont/WhiteHorseWebsite/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Build Production

+Run `ng build -prod` to build the project.
+This will perform all checks and optimizations on the Angular app.

+## Lint Javascript Code

+Run `ng lint` to lint the javascript in the Angular App.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).